AntoniosBarotsis/qr-rs/README.md

 ## Testing

+> **Note** This section talks about testing the *readability* of the generated QR Codes.
+  Conventional unit tests are in place.

 I made a few attempts at testing but none of them really resulted in what I wanted to so I ended up removing them.